Ministry of Justice (Turkey)

-The Ministry of Justice (Adalet Bakanlığı) is the government department responsible for administering the justice system in Turkey; currently administered by Yılmaz Tunç upon the President's appointment.
+The Ministry of Justice (Adalet Bakanlığı) is the government department responsible for administering the justice system in Turkey; currently administered by Akın Gürlek upon the President's appointment.

 History

 The Ministry of Justice was first established in 1920 during the early years of the Turkish Republic, following the adoption of the new legal code based on the Swiss civil law system.
 The ministry has undergone several reorganizations and structural changes throughout its history, in response to the changing needs of the justice system in Turkey.

 Responsibilities

 The Ministry of Justice is responsible for overseeing the legal system in Turkey and ensuring that justice is administered fairly and impartially.
 Its main responsibilities include: